pypyr/pypyr/docs/adr/0002-relative-pipelines-api-changes.md

         - pipeline yaml references is amenable to update with find & replace.
         - cli invocation becomes `$ pypyr mydir/mypipe` rather than `$ pypyr
           mypipe --dir mydir`.
-- This _could_ a breaking change for pipeline authors that use `pype`.
+- This _could_ be a breaking change for pipeline authors that use `pype`.
     - `pype` will only break in some cases when the containing pipeline was called with `working_dir`.
     - This aside, the mitigation is that the pipeline sequence and custom module